St Vincent and The Grenadines

 Doing Business Rankings (2020): 130

-Saint Vincent and the Grenadines is an island country located within the Lesser Antilles, in the Caribbean Sea.
-The territory consists of the island Saint Vincent and the northern Grenadine Islands, which stretches along the southward direction towards Grenada.
+Saint Vincent and the Grenadines is an island country located within the Lesser Antilles, in the Caribbean Sea, stretching along the southward direction towards Grenada.
 The island of Saint Vincent lies about 32 km southwest of Saint Lucia and 160 km west of Barbados.

 The official language of the country is English.
-It is widely used by 400,000 inhabitants.
-It is the primary means of instruction for education, media from visual, audio, to print.
-Aside from that, there is a rich selection of vernaculars which include Vincentian Creole, French Patois, Portuguese, and Bhojpuri.
+It is widely used as the primary means of instruction for education, media from visual, audio, to print.
+Aside from that, there is a rich selection of vernaculars which include Vincentian Creole, French Patois, Portuguese, and Bhojpuri which are considered more so the lingua francae of the nation.

+Throughout the 20th century, the main struggle in Saint Vincent was to replace the crown colony system of government with a more representative system.
+The establishment of a legislative council in 1925 marked a significant step towards achieving this goal, but the majority of descendants of slaves were excluded from the process due to limited franchise.
+This led to efforts to expand the franchise and gain further constitutional reforms, culminating in the formation of a federation of islands.
 Riots in the mid-1930s, sparked by fallout from the Great Depression, paved the way for further constitutional reform in 1951, when universal adult suffrage was introduced.
-Saint Vincent also joined the West Indies Federation that existed between 1958-1962.
+Saint Vincent also joined the West Indies Federation that existed between 1958 and 1962.
 A new constitution was adopted in 1960 and Saint Vincent became a state in association with the United Kingdom on Oct.
 27, 1969.

 It had become a member of the Caribbean Free Trade Area on July 1, 1968, then joined the Caribbean Community and Common Market (CARICOM) in 1973 and the Organisation of Eastern Caribbean States in 1981.
 After the collapse of the West Indies Federation in 1962, efforts began to create a political union among different groupings of the federation’s former members, although they did not bear fruit.
 Most of the islands sought independence individually.
 Independence for Saint Vincent was achieved on Oct.
 27, 1979.
 Shortly after, the political entity became known officially as Saint Vincent and the Grenadines.
 The new government was formed as a constitutional monarchy and became a member of the Commonwealth.
 The country held its first elections in December of that year.